 Are you a beginner at sewing?
-You Might find it important to hold the pieces together before final machine stitching.
-The basting is basically the running stitching done by either hand on the machine to hold all the clothing pieces together to avoid errors.
+You might find it important to hold the pieces together before final machine stitching.

 But believe me, basting in most parts of the garments is necessary.
 Do you why?
-Well, even the experts are unable to achieve the neat finish in the difficult parts of clothing.
+Well, even the experts are unable to achieve a neat finish in the difficult parts of clothing.

 Table of Contents

 - 2 How Do You Baste on a Sewing Machine?

 - 3 Effective Tips on Basting on a Sewing Machine

 - 4 What Is the Stitch Length Setting for a Baste?

 - 5 What Is the Difference Between Even and Uneven Basting?

 Wondering how do you baste fabric?
 Trust me; it is no rocket science.
 Most of the beginners are initially taught how to baste.
 Let’s find out how to baste a fabric.

 Firstly, you will need to get a thread of contrasting colour that you will need to thread into the needle.
 Now, the next thing that you must `do is tie a knot at the end of the thread, after you have threaded it into the needle.
 However, you do not tie a tight knot.
 Remember, you will need to untie it after you have done basting.